Bloom-host/BloomDocs/docs/games/palworld/info.md

-**Palworld Useful Info**
+---
+id: info
+title: Frequent Issues & FAQ
+slug: info
+hide_table_of_contents: true
+description: Find useful information, such as known issues, frequently asked questions, and more, for Palworld
+---

 ## Known Issues / FAQ

-1. The server won't show up in the Community-Server tab.
+1. **The server won't show up in the Community-Server tab**:
-   -> This is a known problem and the devs will hopefully fix that asap.
+   - This is a known problem and the devs will hopefully fix that asap.
 Best choice is to connect by IP and Password.
-2. The server has a memory leak.
+2. **The server has a memory leak**:
-   -> This is also an issue that they are aware of.
+   - This is also an issue that they are aware of.
-   -> The `bEnableInvaderEnemy` option seems to have a huge impact on the current RAM usage.
+   - The `bEnableInvaderEnemy` option seems to have a huge impact on the current RAM usage.
 Disabling it might be choice.
-   -> Tip: Schedule a server restart every 6h.
+   - Tip: Schedule a server restart every 6h.
 You might adjust the value according to your system!
-3. The server does not show up in the steam server list.
+3. **The server does not show up in the steam server list**:
-   -> This is currently and might never be supported.
+   - This is currently and might never be supported.
-4. The config file gets deleted / reset on server restart.
+4. **The config file gets deleted / reset on server restart**:
-   -> Before editing the config file always make sure to fully stop the server first.
+   - Before editing the config file always make sure to fully stop the server first.
 Otherwise all changes wont be saved.

+---

-## Recommended server settings
+## Recommended Server Settings

-### RAM
+### Memory

 Due to at least one memory leak the server requires about 16-32GB RAM.
 Referring to the [official documentation](https://tech.palworldgame.com/dedicated-server-guide) you can start the server with 8GB but you will run out of memory very quickly.